Infineon/mtb-example-psoc-edge-ml-deepcraft-deploy-ready-model/README.md

  Version | Description of change
  ------- | ---------------------
  1.0.0   | New code example
- 1.1.0   | Added Direction of Arrival (Sound) and Fall Detection models
+ 1.1.0   | Added Direction of Arrival (Sound) and Fall Detection models 1.2.0   | Update the PDM mic settings

 <br>